 Jacqui Dwyer is one of the Reserve Bank of Australia’s senior economists.
 She has worked in various roles at the Bank involving economic research, analysis of economic conditions and central bank communication.
 She established the Bank’s business liaison program and more recently its public education program.
 Jacqui has also worked as an economist at the Bank of England, the Queensland Treasury and the former Bureau of Agricultural Economics.

-Please download the ATEC program by clicking here.
+Program: Please download the ATEC program by clicking here.

 Conference venue: Lecture Theatre 3.008, The Spot Building, 198 Berkeley Street, Carlton.